 As a student pursuing your Associate of Science degree in Dental Hygiene, you’ll gain the skills and knowledge to provide comprehensive dental hygiene care.
 We’re committed to helping you develop professional communication skills with physicians, colleagues and patients.
 Upon successfully completing the Dental Hygiene program, you can work in private dental offices, health departments, private and public clinics and hospitals.

-Our Dental Hygiene program is a composite of 40% lecture, 40% clinic and 20% laboratory.
+Our Dental Hygiene program is a composite of approximately 40% lecture, 40% clinic and 20% laboratory.
 Within these formats, here are some examples of the areas of study that will be covered:

 - Gross anatomy and physiology of the human body